Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 ### Examples of Dynamical Systems

 A dynamical system determines future states from a model given its current state.
-There are different simulations regarding these, some examples are:
+There are lots of different examples regarding these, some are:

 * N-body model: consists of a dynamical system of particles that interact through physical forces such as gravity.
 * Elastic pendulum model: a system which consists of a mass attached to a spring and its future movement behavior is established by its initial conditions.